 Telegram Channel vs Group: Which Earns More?

-Telegram channel vs group for paid communities: which earns more per member, how access enforcement differs, and when to run both.
-Real revenue math inside.
+Telegram channel vs group for paid communities in 2026: which format earns more, how access enforcement works on each, and when to run both for max revenue.

 Telegram Channel vs Group: Which Earns More?